-There is no coinsurance, copayment, or deductible for the Welcome to Medicare preventive visit., preventive visit.
+The plan covers the one-time Welcome to Medicare preventive visit.
 The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.